soroswap/docs/03-technical-reference/07-optimal-route/README.md

 `getPairCounter` will return the number of pairs stored in the Factory contract.
 This is stored in **instance** storage.
 `getPairAddresses` will return the addresses of the pairs stored in the Factory contract.
 It will use the `getPairCounter` to know how many pairs are stored in the Factory contract, this will help us to create all the needed `key_xdr` to get the data from Mercury in just one query.
 This is stored in **persistent** storage.
 `subscribeToNewPairs` will subscribe to the Factory's new pairs when pools are created.
 `getPairsWithTokenAndReserves` will return the pairs with the reserves of the tokens.
 It will use the `getPairAddresses` to get the addresses of the pairs.
 We will precompute all the needed `key_xdr` to get the data from Mercury in just one query.
-This is stored in **instance** storage
+This is stored in **instance** storage.

 ### Mercury-sdk